drisana95/AI-POWERED-HEALTHCARE-CHATBOT/README.md

 -Features

--Interactive chatbot interface
+- Interactive chatbot interface
--Pre-trained GPT-2 model for generating responses -Maintains chat history
+- Pre-trained GPT-2 model for generating responses
+- Maintains chat history

 -Requirements
 Make sure you have Python installed, then install the necessary dependencies: